 - Electric put out around 20k BTU at 5500 watts 240 volts

 Some designs are going to be very difficult.
-The ones with the heating element at the back of the drum are not going to be easy, or near impossible.
+The ones with the heating element at the back of the drum will not be easy or near impossible.

-The Kenmore/Whirlpool units with the cube heating element on the back should be pretty straightforward and easy to work with.
-The easiest would be the ones with the heating element in the burn tube (old Maytags, for example).
+The Kenmore/Whirlpool units with the cube heating element on the back should be pretty straightforward to work with.
+The easiest ones would be the ones with the heating element in the burn tube (old Maytags, for example).
 See an electric dryer to garage heater build below.

 Parts used/mentioned in video:

 Shop furnace ready-made, ready to install

 The estimated costs to occasionally heat a shop with different sources of energy were calculated for 25 million BTUs (1/4 the amount needed to heat an entire home for the winter in Northern USA):